BITSS-OPA/Tutorials/GitHub/updating forked repos.md

 #### Pre-requisites
-- you have cloned and forked a repository to your local device
+- you have forked a repository and cloned it to your local device
+  + To clone the repo, run `git clone forked-repo-url` in a folder where you want the repository files to be

 __Things that should already be installed__
 - GitHub Desktop app